brenoepics/at4j/README.md

 An Unofficial Java library for translating text using Azure AI Cognitive Services.
 It is fast and easy to configure.

-## Features
+## ✨ Features

-- Translation of text from one language to another
+- Text Translation: Translate text from one language (or detect) to another or to a list of languages.
-- Language detection
+- Language Detection: Detect the language of a given text.
-- Profanity handling
+- Profanity Handling: Options for handling profanity in translations.
-- Support for both plain text and HTML text translation
+- Text Type Support: We support both plain text and HTML text translation.
-- more
+- And more.

 ## 🎉 Basic Usage